-The beauty of this keto gravy recipe is that you can make it ahead of time (like 3 days before) - and it's so delicious!
+The beauty of this gluten free, low carb, and keto gravy recipe is that you can make it ahead of time (like 3 days before) - and it's so delicious!
 There is no last-minute frantic gravy-making before dinner. 😉 I know you will LOVE that.
 Only 3 grams net carbs per 1/3 cup serving.
 Ready to make it?

 "The perfect make-ahead low carb and keto gravy that's so good no one will know it's healthier!"

 Loaded With Flavor

 This is a low carb and keto-adaptation of my favorite gravy recipe from Barefoot Contessa.
 I have been making this recipe for years and years and at every holiday.
 I took the flour out and replaced it with xanthan gum.